pbberlin/llm-text-classifier/doc/slides/doc1.md

 * The current dimensionality of 3078 is a limiting factor for capturing meaning and similarity.

-* If LLM companies can increase the dimensionality in the future, the quality of analysis can increase further.
+* If LLM companies can increase the dimensionality in the future, <br> the quality of analysis can increase further.

 ## Extension: Chatbot